rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 1. Some equivalent of `reduce_first` can be used as a building block for parallel reduction with unknown identity, if no other solution is proposed.
 1. Even though `min_element`, `max_element`, and `minmax_element` exist, users may still want to combine multiple reductions into a single pass, where some of the reductions are min and/or max, while others have a natural identity.

-As an example, users may want the minimum of an array of integers (with no natural identity), along with the least index of the array element with the minimum value (whose natural identity is zero).
-This happens often enough that MPI (the Message Passing Interface for distributed-memory parallel computing) has predefined reduction operations for minimum and its index (`MINLOC`) and maximum and its index (`MAXLOC`).
+As an example of combining multiple reductions into a single pass, users may want the minimum of an array of integers (with no natural identity), along with the least index of the array element with the minimum value (whose natural identity is zero).
+This happens often enough that MPI
+(the Message Passing Interface for distributed-memory parallel computing) has predefined reduction operations for minimum and its index (`MINLOC`) and maximum and its index (`MAXLOC`).
 On the other hand, even `MINLOC` and `MAXLOC` have reasonable choices of fake "identity" elements that work in practice, e.g., for `MINLOC`, `INT_MAX` for the minimum value